 Without flashy photos to hide behind, the quality of the paper stock is visible and touchable.
 At Packoi, we recommend focusing on these three core materials for a minimalist project.

 Kraft paper is the backbone of eco-minimalism.
-Its natural brown (unbleached) color communicates “organic,” “natural,” and “sustainable” instantly without you needing to print those words.
+Its natural brown color instantly communicates “organic” and “sustainable” without you needing to print those words.
+Printing in black or dark brown ink creates a stunning contrast.

 Best for: Organic soaps, coffee beans, and eco-friendly apparel.

-Best for: Subscription boxes, e-commerce deliveries, heavy items.
+Best for: Subscription boxes, e-commerce deliveries, and heavy items.

 Product packaging provides a sensual experience, as it communicates a lot about your product without actually showing it.
 While looking at a shelf, every product is telling a story through its packaging design, like the use of material, font, colors, and negative space.